buildroot/buildroot/utils/readme.txt

     It checks the .checkpackageignore file if errors should be ignored and errors if there's a file listed that doesn't produce an error.

+docker-run
+    a script that runs a command (like make check-package) inside the buildroot CI docker container; pass no command to get an interactive shell.

 genrandconfig
     a script that generates a random configuration, used by the autobuilders (http://autobuild.buildroot.org).
 It selects a random toolchain from